Health and Safety

 Always follow the instructions of the tutor, and do not use power tools and equipment without permission from the tutor.
 Students must not act in a manner that compromises the integrity of the tools, equipment or materials provided.
 Students may be liable for the repair or replacement of any tools or materials damaged.

-Sweep the floor at the end of class.
+All students are required to assist in the after class clean up.
 Never wash plaster down the sink.
-You should aim to arrive five minutes before the start of class to ensure the work area is clean, and clean up before you leave at the end of class.
+You should aim to arrive not more than five minutes before the start of class, please ensure the work area is clean, and clean up before you leave at the end of class.

 Most importantly, you must follow the instructions of the tutor at all times, and not do anything to endanger the safety or enjoyment of other students.
 Oh, the other most important thing, enjoy yourself!